BurdetteLamar/AboutRuby/doc/convertibles.md

 ### Integer-Convertible Objects

-Some methods accept one or more Integer-convertible objects as arguments.

-Here, "Integer-convertible object" means an object that:
+An _Integer-convertible object_ is an object that:
 * Has an instance method <tt>to_int</tt>.
 * The method accepts no arguments.
 * The method returns an object <tt>obj</tt> for which <tt>obj.kind_of?(Integer)</tt> returns <tt>true</tt>.

-Integer-convertible builtin classes include:
-* Integer
-* Bignum
-* Fixnum
-* Float
-* Complex
-* Rational
+The examples in this section use method <tt>Array.new</tt>, which accepts an Integer-convertible argument.

 This user-defined class is Integer-convertible: